Akaizoku/alteryx-deploy/README.md

 2. Create database dump;
 3. Create copy of application configuration files;
 4. Backup controller token;
-5. Compress all backup files;
+5. Compress all back-up files;
 6. Restart Alteryx Service (if it was running previously).

 ### Restore

+Start the restoration process of the Alteryx database and all of the configuration files of the application from a back-up file.

 Below are the steps to restore the Alteryx application database.